wofsauge/IsaacDocs/docs/Level.md

 ### Is·Pre·Ascent () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### boolean IsPreAscent ( ) {: .copyable aria-label='Functions' }
-Returns true if the player is in the version of Mausoleum/Gehenna II leading to the Ascent
+Returns true if the player is in the version of Mausoleum/Gehenna II leading to the Ascent.

 ___
 ### Make·Red·Room·Door () {: aria-label='Functions' }